n8n-io/n8n-docs/docs/contributing.md

 There are a several ways in which you can contribute to n8n, depending on your skills and interests.
 Each form of contribution is valuable to us!

+## Contributor quick start

+Here is a quick list of the contributions we are looking for:
+- Build community nodes
+- Write an n8n tutorial
+- Host an n8n event (virtual or locally)
+- Write for our docs
+- Create workflow templates
+- Write a review
+- Participate on our support forum

+To start contributing or to get ideas of what to do, check out our [Contributor board on GitHub](https://github.com/orgs/n8n-io/projects/3).
+If there is a project you want on the board, please assign it to yourself and start contributing!

+Keep reading for more ideas on contributions.

 ## Share some love 🧡